Simon Edwards, former Brand Manager at 3M, started a lively online discussion around this question: “What are the common attributes of iconic brands?

-He opened it up on Brand 3.0 — a Linkedin Group that includes 4,363 branding consultants, practitioners, creative directors, gurus and wannabes.
+He opened it up on a LinkedIn Group that includes 4,363 branding consultants, practitioners, creative directors, gurus and wannabes.
 It was an intelligent, worthwhile discussion that hit all the hot buttons of the branding world.

 But we were preaching to the choir.

-So in an effort to reach a few business people who aren’t completely inside the bottle, I’d like to cover the high points of the discussion and add a few examples…
+So in an effort to reach a few business people who aren’t completely inside the bottle, I’m publishing the high points of the discussion (in itals) and adding a few examples…

-Here’s an example: At one time, I was a loyal Audi owner.
+Here’s an example: For a decade I was a loyal Audi owner.
 Over a Thanksgiving weekend I had to drive the Q7 two and half hours on a narrow, icy, highway that’s sketchy even on a clear, summer night.
 I felt all those things… security, safety, familiarity, excitement, satisfaction, indulgence.

 The trip wasn’t exactly fun, but it reinforced all my beliefs about the brand.
 I couldn’t have felt safer in any other vehicle, short of a semi truck.